Bill-Remy/MechaCar_Statistical_Analysis/README.md

 An alpha = 0.05 was used for all tests.

-The results of the t-test comparing all sample values of coil psi to the population mean of 1500 psi is shown below.
+The result of the t-test comparing all sample values of coil psi to the population mean of 1500 psi is shown below.

 <img src="Sample_mean_to_Population.png">